Palaeoprot/ProteoParc_Colab/README.md

 # ProteoParc_Colab
 A Colab Implementation of PalaeoParc by Guillermo Carrillo Martín

-Based on the additional information you provided, I will update the README file to reflect the new setup instructions and include information about the script and the button interface you mentioned.

-Here is the updated README file:

----

-# ProteoParc in Colab

 ## Overview

 **ProteoParc in Colab** is a Jupyter notebook designed to facilitate the analysis of ancient proteins using Google Colab.
 This notebook provides a streamlined and accessible environment for performing proteomics research, particularly focusing on the analysis of proteins extracted from archaeological samples.
 The notebook includes scripts and a user-friendly button interface to simplify the workflow.